-September for pecuniary claims.
-As at 31st March 2020, it is not possible to estimate the extent or likelihood of these claims being successful, and therefore no liability in respect of compensation claims is recognised in these accounts.
+Claimants have lodged claims for compensation.
+Test cases for these claims are due to be heard by the Employment Tribunal in December 2021.
+Claims for financial losses are currently stayed as consideration is given to the HM Treasury consultation response.
+As at 31 March 2021, it is not possible to reliably estimate the extent or likelihood of these claims being successful, and therefore no liability in respect of compensation claims is recognised in these accounts.